ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 #.
 External libraries (one per line sorted and split in python stdlib)
 #.
 Imports of ``eagle``
 #.
-Imports from Eagle ERP modules (rarely, and only if necessary)
+Imports from Eagle modules (rarely, and only if necessary)

 Inside these 3 groups, the imported lines are alphabetically sorted.